Create font collections and libraries in Font Book on Mac

 Create a font library

-You can use a library to organise your fonts.
+You can use a library to organize your fonts.
 For example, if you use a group of fonts only with a particular document, create a font library to store the fonts associated with the document.

 In the Font Book app on your Mac, choose File > New Library, then enter a name for your library.